 - 1/4 cup almond milk or other milk substitute

 - 1 1/2 cups cauliflower rice blended quite finely

 - 1/4 cup red onion

 - Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit)

 - Spray a muffin tray with cooking spray or alternatively generously wipe melted coconut oil over each muffin cup.

 - In a bowl whisk together the eggs, almond milk, salt, pepper and mustard powder.
 Add in the cauliflower rice.

-- Place a spoonful of the ham and spinach into the bottom of 9 muffin cups.
+- Place a spoonful of the ham, red onion and spinach into the bottom of 9 muffin cups.
 Pour the egg and cauliflower mixture over top of each and then top each muffin with the remaining ham and spinach.